qqqlllyyyy/emaily-survey-app/notes/07-developing-to-the-client-side-ii.md

 // ./client/src/components/App.js
 //---------------------------------------------------------
 import React, { Component } from "react";
+import { connect } from "react-redux"; // This gives the component the ability to call action creators. import * as actions from "../actions";

 class App extends Component {
   componentDidMount() {
+    this.props.fetchUser();
   }
   render() {
     return (